keyroll-99/Fiona/Readme.md

 	- [ ] Extension for EF
 	- [ ] HttpClient - user can easy use it
 	- [ ] Security
+	- [ ] Before call action, as attribute

 Would to have
 - [ ] Debugger